IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Foundations
 +++++++++++

 Foundation elements are the very basic building blocks to create a page in Dataverse.
-Here we will outline how we've applied the Bootstrap CSS to our UI, and how the CSS settings in our stylesheet meshes with it.
-Each section includes links to relevant parts of the official Bootstrap guides and other resources the UI utilize, where you can find more detailed documentation.
+Here we will outline how we've applied Bootstrap CSS to our UI, and how the CSS settings in our stylesheet mesh with it.
+Each section includes links to relevant parts of the official Bootstrap guides and other useful resources, where you can find more detailed documentation.

 Grid Layout